hicommonwealth/chain-events/README.md

 - `NODE_ENV`: ("production" || "development") - optional
 - `DATABASE_URL`: The url of the database to connect to.
 If `NODE_ENV` = production this url is the default.

-TODO:
-Add HTTP POST handler
-Make the RabbitMQ consumer a parent class and then the producer handler should extend the consumer